Guide to IRS Form 9465: Installment Agreement Request

 If you owe more than $50,000, you will need to file a paper application.
 Complete Form 9465 and Form 433-F (if applicable) and mail them to the IRS.

-3. Filing with tax return
+3. Filing a tax return

 You can also file Form 9465 with your tax return.